Quality assurance procedure

 • that a check of the controls by independent auditors is ensured.

 The entirety of the processes, procedures and controls set up must be viewed as an internal control system used to assist the defined objective of proper collection of the relevant payments.
-In Germany, this system is based in principle on an interaction between the legal basis (e.g. civil service law, budget legislation, criminal law, administrative regulations), the structure and organisation of the authorities (e.g. via rules of procedure, schedules of responsibilities, establishment of segregation of duties, the dual-control principle) and additional monitoring of processes and controls (e.g. via in-house audit offices and other independent auditors).
-This system-based approach was continued in this present fifth German EITI report.
+In Germany, this system is based on an interaction between the legal basis (e. g. civil service law, budget legislation, criminal law, administrative regulations), the structure and organisation of the authorities (e. g. via rules of procedure, schedules of responsibilities, establishment of segregation of duties, the dual-control principle) and additional monitoring of processes and controls (e. g. via in-house audit offices and other independent auditors).
+This system-based approach was continued in this 6th German EITI report.

 The wider official environment of these government agencies and the relevant statutory framework are necessarily also considered alongside the analysis of processes and controls set up on the part of government agencies.
-In sub-section cc the structure of the authorities is considered in more detail.
 A comprehensive description can be found in the brochure “Die Steuerverwaltung in Deutschland” (Tax administration in Germany), 2018 edition (bundesfinanzministerium.de).
 Annex c also contains schedules showing the organisational structure and the processes and controls relevant for the investigation in respect of the corporate tax and the mine site and extraction royalties.

-As before, the Independent Administrator formed a picture of the processes and controls that have been established, which was gained on the basis of documents linked to the MSG, and discussions with MSG representatives and the responsible authorities.
-These findings mirror, among other sources, the regulations from the framework concept of the Committee of Sponsoring Organisations of the Treadway Commission (COSO) from the United States of America.
-This framework concept has gained widespread international acceptance.
-Its basic principles mirror, forinstance, the Standards for Internal Control in the Federal Government of the United States Government Accountability Office, meaning that it can therefore also be applied to government agencies.
-At the same time, this framework concept forms, among other things, the basis for the Audit Standard 261 – “Determination and assessment of error risks and responses of the auditor to the evaluated error risks” issued by the Institute of Independent Auditors in Germany (IDW) that has been routinely applied for statutory audit reviews in Germany in 2020.
+As in the previous years, the Independent Administrator analysed documents received from the MSG, publicly available reports, descriptions of various public entities or institutions and discussions with representatives of the MSC or responsible agencies to get a picture of the processes and controls that have been established.
+The insights gained were compared to the regulations from the framework concept of the US Committee of Sponsoring Organisations of the Treadway Commission (COSO) This framework concept has gained widespread international acceptance.
+Its basic principles reflect the Standards for Internal Control in the Federal Government of the United States Government Accountability Office, which means that it can also be applied to government agencies.
+At the same time, this framework concept forms the basis for the Audit Standard 261 – “Determination and assessment of error risks and responses of the auditor to the evaluated error risks” issued by the Institute of Independent Auditors in Germany (IDW) that has been routinely applied for statutory audit reviews in Germany in 2021.

 According to COSO, the components of an internal control system include the control environment, risk assessments, control activities, information and communication, and monitoring of the internal control system.
 The IA has applied these components to the relevant payment flows for corporate tax and mine site and extraction royalties.

 In addition to this, the knowledge gained from the previous payment reconciliations as part of the first and second D-EITI report has been included in the IA’s analysis and assessment as a case-by-case confirmation of the effectiveness of the processes and controls set up.
-The system-based approach within the framework of the third, fourth and this fifth German EITI report and the knowledge obtained to date from the payment reconciliations therefore complement each other and together form the basis for the IA’s assessment.
+Therefore, the system-based approach and the knowledge obtained to date from the payment reconciliations complement each other and together form the basis for the IA’s assessment.

-In summary, the IA considers that the concept developed in the scope of the pilot project for testing the system-based approach is well suited to satisfy the requirements of the EITI Standard regarding the reliable disclosure of the payments from the extractive industry.
+As a result, the IA considers that the concept developed in the scope of the alternative quality assurance procedure is well suited to satisfy the requirements of the EITI Standard regarding the reliable disclosure of the payments from the extractive industry.
 Therefore, it can be considered as an alternative procedure when compared to the original procedure of an extensive reconciliation of all material payment flows during a year under review within the context of tests of details.
-On the basis of the sources of information available to the IA and the information provided by MSG members, the IA has not found any indications of weaknesses in relevant controls to ensure the correctness of payment flows for

 • Mine site and extraction royalties